imazen/folioxml/readme.md

         ```powershell
         ./export.ps1
         ```
     This script uses the `config.yaml` and runs the `imazen/folioxml` Docker container (pulling it if you don't have it locally).
 It mounts your `my_project` directory as `/data` inside the container.
-Your converted files will appear in the `export/` and `index/` subdirectories.
+Your converted files will appear in the `export/` directory under a unique subfolder, so you can run the script multiple times with different settings.

 **Handling Embedded Objects (Images, OLE):**